serverlesscomputing/serverlesscomputing/wosc10/cfp.md

 Proposals must be submitted as short abstracts (not longer than one page) in PDF format using the online form [https://forms.gle/t9CatNnfFGnaAJAw9](https://forms.gle/t9CatNnfFGnaAJAw9).

 Accepted presentations will not be part of the conference proceedings but will be part of the workshop agenda with dedicated time for live presentation (with video backup), questions etc.

+### Questions

+To ask questions related to WoSC10 please use wosc10 channel in [https://discord.gg/RQzyVESk9F](our Discord server).
+In case of issues that should be reported privately to WoSC10 chairs and organizers use wosc10 at serverless computing org domain.

 ## Organization